ghcn345/Stock-Market-Prediction/README.md

 Streamlit was used to create a frontend for each form of analysis with their respective machine learning models.

 ## Next Step
+- To access the updated quarterly reports timely and obtain more important features.
+- To tune the hyperparameters (exogenous variables) in Time Series models.
+Technical indicators such as MACD, Stochastic, RSI, etc can be used.
+- Besides Twitter, gathering more relevant sentimental data from other web sources.

 ## For More Information